-Each year the Teratology Society awards funding to students and postdoctoral fellows to assist them with their travel expenses.
-Students/postdoctoral fellows who have an abstract that is accepted for presentation and present the abstract during the meeting, as either a platform or poster presentation, are eligible for a Travel Award of $500.
-Local students and postdoctoral fellows, those living within a 50-mile radius of Clearwater, are eligible for a Travel Award of $250.
+Each year the Teratology Society awards funding to graduate students and postdoctoral fellows to assist them with their travel expenses.
+Graduate students/postdoctoral fellows who have an abstract that is accepted for presentation and present the abstract at their appointed time during the meeting, as either a platform or poster presentation, are eligible for a Travel Award of $500.
+Local students and postdoctoral fellows, those living within a 50-mile radius of San Diego, are eligible for a Travel Award of $250.
 Applicants should be enrolled in a program leading to a graduate degree in a field of study related to teratology, or should be postdoctoral fellows in such a field, and should attend the Teratology Society Annual Meeting.
-Students/postdoctoral fellows who apply for a Travel Award must be members of the Teratology Society at the time of the Annual Meeting.
+Graduate students/postdoctoral fellows who apply for a Travel Award must be members of the Teratology Society at the time of the Annual Meeting.
 The applicants will be instructed to have their mentor submit a letter of recommendation; without this they are not eligible to be considered for a Travel Award.

 Travel Award Application Information

 Requirements for Student membership consist of sponsorship by a member of the Teratology Society and verification from the applicant’s Major Professor that the applicant is a student or postdoctoral fellow in good standing and is working in the field of teratology.
 The Major Professor also will provide the expected date of graduation or fulfillment of fellowship.
 Student members are requested to apply for Regular or Associate membership status at the first Annual Meeting of the Society after they graduate or after fulfillment of their postdoctoral fellowship.
 Those students who choose not to apply for Regular or Associate membership status by the time of the succeeding Annual Meeting will have their membership inactivated.
 For information about applying for membership please visit the Teratology Society website.